 How to Create Dissolve Transitions Between Shots in Your Videos?

-Making dissolve transitions to fade video in Filmora9 takes a minimum amount of effort, and you can apply this effect to videos you use in your projects even if you have little experience with editing videos in this video editing app for Mac and PC computers.
-After going through the installation process, you’re all set to start a new project in Filmora9.
+Making dissolve transitions to fade video in Filmora takes a minimum amount of effort, and you can apply this effect to videos you use in your projects even if you have little experience with editing videos in this video editing app for Mac and PC computers.
+After going through the installation process, you’re all set to start a new project in Filmora.